Skip to content

 • command (required): The command to run

-• args: Command-line arguments to invoke the process with
+• args: Command-line arguments to call the command with

 • env: An object containing extra environment variables to pass to the process.
 A minimal set of environment variables is included by default